KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 The number of elements in a list pertain to how many data movers there are.
 For example, there are 2 elements in the `data_reader_params` and therefore it instantiates two read data movers.
 There is only 1 element in the `data_writer_params` and hence only instantiates 1 write data mover.

 Finally there is the `stationarity` configuration which is for stationarity for each data mover.
 If the stationarity bit is set, the innermost loop for that data mover is set to 1.
 This does not instantiate anything but rather affects the loop bound for a data mover.
 Basically, it only fixes the loop bound to 1.
-This is a special case scenario only, such as for output-stationary or weigt stationary accelerators.
+This is a special case scenario only, such as for output-stationary or weight stationary accelerators.
 In the SNAX ALU, this is 0.

 ## SNAX ALU Streamer CSRs

 Based on the configuration file we expect the CSR registers to have:

 - 1 register for a single loop bound as specified in the `temporal_addrgen_unit_params -> loop_dim = 1`.
 If the number is 2 then we would have 2 loop bounds.
-- 3 temporal stride registers, 3 spatial stride registers, and 3 base addres spointers since we have 3 data movers in total (2 read data movers and 1 write data movers).
+- 3 temporal stride registers, 3 spatial stride registers, and 3 base address pointers since we have 3 data movers in total (2 read data movers and 1 write data mover).
 - 1 start register to start the streamer.
 - 1 performance counte register for how many cycles the streamer was active.

-Below is a tabulated version of the CSRs of the streamers with the register address, type, and description:
+Below is a tabulated version of the CSRs of the streamers with the register offset addresses, type, and description:

 |  register name      |  register offset  |   type  |                   description                             |
 | :-----------------: | :-------------:   | :-----: |:--------------------------------------------------------- |